My gambling story started young.

 Four people’s main presents for £5.
-They had done everything for me.
+My family had done everything for me.
 It makes me want to cry with shame even now.

 Admitting I had a problem

 Soon after things came to a head and I went to GA and they gave me a lot of good advice.
-Me being me I didn’t follow any of it, naturally, but somehow managed to get through the next week and get back to the meeting.
+Me being me I didn’t follow any of it, but somehow managed to get through the next week and get back to the meeting.

 To give you some idea how sick I was, I sat there in the early meetings and said I didn’t have much of a problem and wasn’t like the others!
 I think they might have heard that before.